Rishitha-0609/Task-01-API-Integration-/README.md

 - Dynamic weather icons based on conditions (e.g., rain, clouds, clear, etc.).
 - Error handling for invalid city names or network issues.
 - Responsive and modern UI.
-## No, you do not need to install any dependencies
+## you no need to install any dependencies

 ✅ It uses only HTML, CSS, and JavaScript (Vanilla JS).